Profile, Mission and Vision

 The University of Sudbury is a bilingual university based in the tradition of its founding Jesuit Fathers, and committed to promoting the traditions and culture of the Indigenous people.

 Inspired by the Jesuit philosophy of education (the formation of the whole person in service to community), the University of Sudbury also has a special commitment to community engagement and service to others.

 The University offers programs and courses in Philosophy, Indigenous Studies, Religious Studies, Folklore, and Études journalistiques – all of which are accredited towards a Laurentian University degree.

 GLIMPSE OF OUR STORY

 In a nutshell: 1 Federation (4 universities) = more choices, allowing you to get exactly what you want out of your studies!

 The gala marked the end of a series of celebrations commemorating the opening of the Collège du Sacré-Cœur in 1913, which became the University of Sudbury in 1957.
 "The Jesuit Fathers’ dream to provide quality education has touched more than one generation of young northern Ontarians who have certainly left their mark in our communities.
-We are pleased to continue this dream today." - stated Dr. Pierre Zundel, President and Vice-Chancellor of the University of Sudbury (See the President's speech)
+We are pleased to continue this dream today." - stated Dr. Pierre Zundel, President and Vice-Chancellor of the University of Sudbury (See the President's speech for the centennial year)